 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Automation System: Content Sharing Phase – Summary
+WordPress Traffic Automation System: Automated Content Syndication Process – Summary

-Once you have expertly configured your WordPress site, the next step is to optimize the web-traffic generation process.
-This step is explained in the next section of our WordPress Traffic Automation Blueprint series.
+Once you have configured your WordPress site, the next step is to optimize the process.
+This step is explained in the next article in our series.

 To read more, click on the link below: